SilviaEiden/Data_Science_Final_Project_Group_6/README.md

 # Data Science Final Project Group 6

 ## Purpose
-The purpose of this project is to demonstrate our skills developed over our six month data visualization bootcamp.
+The purpose of this project is to demonstrate the skills we developed over our six month data visualization bootcamp class.

 ## Presentation

 ### Team Members:
 - Liliia Strukova
 - Silvia Eiden